Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

-Airports serve a major purpose: to get people and goods from one place to another.
-Unfortunately, there many are areas throughout the world that don't have the best conditions for an airport.
+Airports serve a significant purpose: to get people and goods from one place to another.
+Unfortunately, many areas throughout the world don't have the best conditions for an airport.

-Engineers work countless hours to create landing strips in these places where airports were not thought possible.
-The marvels of modern engineering have allowed us to build airports where they really shouldn't be.
+Engineers work countless hours to create landing strips in places where airports were not thought possible and the marvels of modern engineering have allowed us to build them where they really shouldn't be.
 The unique locations of these landing strips and airports cause problems when conditions are less than perfect.

 These airports often present difficulties because of their geographic location or because of their design, because of these issues, maneuvering planes can be problematic for many of the pilots who fly to these locations.
 Because of the challenges of taking off and landing, these are considered to be the most dangerous airports in the world.

-The design of this airport makes Sint Maarten a popular locale for plane spotters as it is one of the few place left in the world where people can be in such close contact to a plane landing or taking off.
-However, due to the popularity of plane spotting here, additional fencing was added to the end of the runway to protect tourists who purposefully cling to the fences in order to be blown into the water by landing aircraft.
+The design of this airport makes Sint Maarten a favorite locale for plane spotters as it is one of the few places left in the world where people can be in such close contact to a plane landing or taking off.
+However, due to the popularity of plane spotting here, additional fencing was added to the end of the runway to protect tourists who purposefully cling to the fences to be blown into the water by landing aircraft.

-Congonhas Airport (sometimes referred to as Sao Paulo Airport) serves the city of Sao Paulo, Brazil.
+Congonhas Airport (sometimes referred to as São Paulo Airport) serves the city of São Paulo, Brazil.
 Because of the design of the runway, rainwater proves to be dangerous at this airport.
 The slippery runways at Congonhas Airport have been the cause of several accidents.
-In order to reduce the effects of rainwater, new runways have been put in.
+To reduce the effects of rainwater, new runways have been put in.
 There are grooves in the new runways to collect excess water.

 The safety concerns at this airport do not end there.
 Because the area surrounding the airport is highly populated, the airport reduced the number of incoming flights.
 Another safety precaution put in place was to reduce the maximum weight for aircraft.